-Subconsciously, our minds have established a link between a perfect set of pearly whites.
+Subconsciously, our minds have established a link between a perfect set of pearly whites and attractiveness.
 From a poor diet to poor mental health to poor physical health, the aforementioned factors increase a person’s chances of straying away from a perfect smile.
-Given the relationship between our health and teeth, our psychology evolved to find those with an immaculat set of peraly whites to be more attractive.
-Attractive scientifically is a person we find to be a fit partner.
+Given the relationship between our health and teeth, our psychology evolved to find those with an immaculate set of pearly whites to be more attractive.

 4- A sign of happiness

-I do not know about you, but the days when I’m feeling down, dental hygiene is not exactly up there on my list of priorities.
-Neither is, say, doing the laundry or the dishes. understandable.
+I do not know about you, but the phases in my life where my teeth looked worse I was not exactly doing well.
+Neither is, say, doing the laundry or the dishes. understandable its hard to fit dental hygiene on your list of priorities when the blues hit.
 However, again, we associate good mental health with a perfect set of teeth.
 I mean, after all, unless we are in a good place mentally, taking extra care of the precious whites can be a daunting process.

 How to achieve a perfect smile?

 Since dental hygiene has an effect on your fertility and your public image, you might want to know, as well, how to achieve it.
 That, my friend, is what I will explain to you.

 beginning with the simple teeth whitening gel.
 Teeth whitening is the most sought after cosmetic dentistry procedure.
 The technique is fairly straightforward.
 A gel is used to penetrate the porous enamel and target stubborn stains.
 Most worry that the gel would wear away or cause irreversible damage to the enamel.
 However, that is not true.
 The safest way to achieve this is through the in-office whitening session at the dentist.

 Although in recent years, there has been a growing trend in whitening kits, they impose far more risks on the enamel than in-office sessions.

 A cap like structures that cover brittle damaged teeth.
 They come in an array of materials, with the most popular being zirconium.